tidyqa/vitepress/docs/html/images/index.md

 # Images

-Welcome to the visual dimension of web development!
-In this section, we'll explore the captivating world of images – a powerful tool for enhancing the aesthetics and engagement of your webpages.
+Explore the captivating world of images – a powerful tool for enhancing the aesthetics and engagement of your webpages.

 ## Inserting Images